 Spencer Conte grew up in Gahanna, Ohio.
 He attended East Carolina University, where he double majored in Biology and Mathematics.
 During his undergraduate training, he went through a primary care program which sparked his interest in family medicine.
+Working previously in the Grant ICU, Spencer was able to see how well prepared the residents were in any area of medicine, which led to him choosing to do his residency here.
 He went on to medical school at LECOM in Bradenton, Florida.
 Having grown up in Columbus, Spencer enjoys following the Crew, the Blue Jackets, and the Buckeyes.
 He hopes to continue his love for sports by pursuing a career in sports medicine.
-Working previously in the Grant ICU, Spencer was able to see how well prepared the residents were in any area of medicine, which led to him choosing to do his residency here.
-In his spare time, Spencer enjoys playing soccer, running, and spending time with his wife, Lauren, and their puppy, Raleigh.
+In his spare time, Spencer enjoys playing soccer, running, and spending time with his wife (Lauren), his daughter (Alexandra), and their puppy (Raleigh).

 Jennifer fell in love with Grant quickly.
 She immediately felt welcomed and enjoyed getting to know the residents and faculty at Grant.
-She felt that the door was open and it was simply her “home” for residency.
-Since she learned in medical school to never close any doors, her special interests include, but are certainly not limited to, geriatrics and hospice care.
+She felt that the door was open and it was simply her home for residency.
+Her special interests include, but are not limited, to geriatrics & hospice care.

-In her spare time she enjoys spending time with her fiancé, friends, and family.
+Outside of the hospital, she enjoys spending time with her husband, friends, and family.
 She enjoys spoiling her nieces and nephew with gifts that her brothers love, such as drum sets and whistles.
-Although she is no Mozart, she enjoys playing the piano.
-She also enjoys everything from reading and writing to yoga and hiking.
+She enjoys trying new things, especially when it comes to food!
+She also enjoys hiking, yoga, reading, piano & tennis.

 Divya is from Gahanna, Ohio.
 She attended the Ohio State University for undergrad, receiving a BS in Biology, and then went to the Medical College of Wisconsin in Milwaukee for medical school.
 She is interested in Family Medicine because of the multitude of opportunities available in the specialty and the ability to do a little bit of everything.